 Taking inspiration from iconic directors like Iñárritu, Kubrick, and Abbas Kiarostami, artist/filmmaker Gawx Art effortlessly weaves together artistry and storytelling.
-Learn more about what keeps the Mexico-based filmmaker inspired, his favorite projects, and how he uses Musicbed to create captivating soundscapes for his films.
+Learn more about what keeps the Mexico-based filmmaker inspired, his favorite projects to date, and how he utilizes Musicbed to help set the right vibe for his captivating videos.

 Musicbed: What sparked your passion for filmmaking/storytelling?